 Buildings & Outdoor

-If you believe that you have been discriminated against through Non Compliant Built Environments, please feel free to fill out the form below and we will come back to you within 48 hours.
+If you believe that you have been discriminated against through Non Compliant Built Environments, please feel free to fill out and submit our Disability Discrimination Complaint (DDC) Form, which we will review, then take to the relevant authororities.

 You can also read the information below the form to find out more about Accessible Built Environments and the companies and organisations that provide Universal Design & Access services in South Africa.